-Our dining hall is also a waste free zone.
-This means that there are no general waste bins in the dining all, and all of our food and associated materials are able to go into compost bins.
+Our Dining Hall is also a waste free zone.
+This means that there are no general waste bins in the dining hall, and all of our food and associated materials are able to go into compost bins.
 Please do not also contaminate our food compost bins, as these too will need to go to general waste.